 The Options ▸ Show executable file and product versions menu command toggles the display of version information for executable files.

 Unicode code points

 It is possible for filenames that look the same to contain different Unicode code points.
 Use the ribbon Options ▸ Show Unicode code points command to toggle the display of Unicode code points alongside file and folder names.
 This can help determine why names differ when they appear to be composed of identical characters.

 Selecting files and folders

 You can select files and folders in the results list in the following ways:

-- Use the commands in the ribbon or toolbar Select rows menu to select rows in a variety of different ways.
+- Use the commands in the ribbon Select rows menu to select rows in a variety of different ways.

-- Click on an item to select it and deselect any other selected items.
+- Click an item to select it and deselect any other selected items.

-- Hold down Shift and click on an item to extend the selection to that item.
+- Hold down Shift and click an item to extend the selection to that item.